-A live TV show centered around truth regarding spirituality, health, and fitness as well as LGBT issues.
+A live TV show centered around truth regarding spirituality, health, and fitness issues.

 I am choosing to remain anonymous, for my personal safety, the safety of my partner and because I am extremely stealth.
 I am not stealth because I am ashamed, I am stealth simply because I want to be seen as a man, no more, no less.
 I am also choosing to remain anonymous because I felt it makes my cause more genuine, if that makes any sense, ‘so you can just call me the "pay it forward" guy.